 If you aren’t blogging about architecture, then who else is?
 Most companies have blogs nowadays, so it’s important that yours does as well.
 If you want people to find you online, that is.

 It allows you to provide a strong voice within the industry.

 Blogs are incredibly powerful tools when used correctly.
 If used properly, you can share your knowledge with others and help the architecture industry be seen in a positive light.

 But don’t stop at your blog posts.
 Sure, there are so many benefits.
 But make sure to create a strong social media presence as well.

-You can improve your rankings in search engines by adding keywords into blog posts.
+You can improve your rankings in search engines by adding keywords to blog posts.

 This is more for your benefit than anything.
 Having keywords throughout your blog posts can help you with SEO (search engine optimization) and allow a larger audience to find you when doing their research online.

 You can rank higher on google searches and drive more traffic to your website.
 Once you start blogging, your firm will benefit in ways that you never thought possible.